 Guinea pigs can live on a number of healthy bedding options, but some advertised as safe in pet stores might hurt your new friends.
 We recommend CareFresh paper bedding or fleece bedding.
 Pine shavings can also be used, but it MUST be kiln dried.
 We recommend either fleece “flippers” with uhaul pads from etsy markets or Guineadad fleece if you prefer using fleece options.

 Guinea pigs need hides to feel safe and should have one guinea safe hide per piggy.
-Some options are igloos (with holes drilled), wooden arches and fleece beds with covers.
+Some options are wooden arches, pig-safe wooden castles and fleece beds with covers.

 They also enjoy toys that allow them to chew including guinea safe wooden toys and timothy hay based toys.
 Be sure any wood is pig safe and kiln dried!